weipin/Cycles/docs/receive_response.rst

   var value = cycle.response.headers!.objectForKey("Content-Type") as String
   println("\(value)") // application/json

-`headers` is a Computed Property which obtains its value from a `NSHTTPURLResponse`.
+`headers` is a Computed Property which obtains its value from a NSHTTPURLResponse.
 The value is a NSDictionary.

 The code above has two problems: